sww1235/connection-diagram-manager/file-format.md

 On import, all project data will be validated against the library definitions.
 If values are found in the project that are not present in the library, an error log will be produced, both on the command line (if running in a terminal) and into a log file.
-File parsing will not stop on the first error, and should output a complete list of errors, however this is not guaranteed.
+File parsing should not stop on errors, and should output a complete list of errors, however this is not guaranteed.
 Multiple attempts to open the project may be needed to catch all errors.